Using FTDNA TiP Calculator

 FTDNATiP™ (FamilyTreeDNA’s Time Predictor) is a program that predicts the time to the most recent common ancestor for two men based on their Y-chromosome STR matching and STR mutation rates.
 FTDNATiP™ provides powerful and precise calculations of Time to the Most Recent Common Ancestor (TMRCA) by incorporating mutation rates specific to each STR marker.

 - On your dashboard, select Matches in the Y-DNA

-- On Y-DNA – Matches, click on the orange TiP icon next to a match’s name to run the FTDNATiP™ report for that match.
+- On Y-DNA – Matches, click on the "Time Predictor" icon on the right side of a match’s name to run the TiP™ report for that match.

 When using the TiP tool, first select the match you are comparing the at highest test level that includes both.
-Under the match’s name click the orange TiP icon.
+To the right of the match’s name click the "Time Predictor" icon (three lines).